gher-uliege/gher-uliege.github.io/Diva-Workshops/index.md

 ## Preparation

-Ideally, participants will have with them a laptop with:
+Participants will have with them a laptop with:
-16 GB RAM memory and
+* 16 GB RAM memory and
-sufficient free disk space (approx. 50 GB).
+* sufficient free disk space (approx. 50 GB).

+More resources might be necessary depending on the resolution and size of the studied domain.

 You may also need to check the list of [acronyms and definitions](acronyms.md).